Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Inducing irreps of point group Oh from point group D3d

 We use $\mathbb{R}_{\iota}(R)$ to denote the representations of $O_h$ and all of the irreps of $D_{3d}$, $\mathcal{R}_{\iota}(R)$, are listed in Table.\ref{tab:irreps_d3d}.

 So far, we have obtained the induced representations of $C_3$, $C_{2a}$, $C_4$ and $C_4^2$ which belong to different classes in group $O_h$.
-The induced representations are not irreps apparently and we decompose the induced representations into the irreps as the equation below,
+The induced representations are not irreps apparently and we decompose the induced representations into the irreps in the form of the equation below,